marcelvoss/UIColor-BrandColors/README.md

 `self.navigationItem.rightBarButtonItem.tintColor = [UIColor aolColor];`

 ## Why?
 I was bored and I wanted a convenient way to use the colors from BrandColors.net.
-So I just decided to make **UIColor+BrandColors**.
+So I just decided to make UIColor+BrandColors.
 It's nothing special but I hope it may be useful for anyone.